 Note for contour plotting: The grid coordinates are written from east to west, but most contour plot software will have the origin in the lower left-hand corner (i.e., west to east).
 Thus, the X coordinates 18, 15, and 12 in the above example will need to be plotted as 120-18=102, 120-15=105, and 120-12=108 to avoid having a mirror image plot.
-Labels on the east-west axis will then have to be added to reflect the east to west grid as in Figures 9 to 11.
+Labels on the east-west axis will then have to be added to reflect the east to west grid as in Figures 7 to 9.

-Contour Plot of Hurricane Loss Cost for a Category 1 Hurricane
+Figure 7 Contour Plot of Hurricane Loss Cost for a Category 1 Hurricane

-Contour Plot of Hurricane Loss Cost for a Category 3 Hurricane
+Figure 8 Contour Plot of Hurricane Loss Cost for a Category 3 Hurricane

-Contour Plot of Hurricane Loss Cost for a Category 5 Hurricane
+Figure 9 Contour Plot of Hurricane Loss Cost for a Category 5 Hurricane